shrey-007/learn/README.md

-it is just for test purpose
+it is just for test purpose, to learn git and github.